 If the Board approves and passes the Final Authorizing Resolution, the deal is finalized in a binding contract between the DCIDA and the recipient.
 Contracts are drafted to ensure that recipients meet the agreed-upon conditions to maintain the benefits granted.

-Please note application cover letter which discusses applicable fees.
+Please note the application cover letter which discusses applicable fees.

 Please contact the IDA office for a Word version of this application.